RenderKit/embree/doc/src/install.md

     -fsycl -fsycl-targets=spir64

-Under Windows you additionally have to pass the linker the path to the lib folder of the SYCL compiler installation:

-    -L path_to_sycl_compiler/lib

 For a full example on how to build an Embree SYCL application please have a look at the SYCL version of the `minimal` tutorial provided in the `src` folder of the Embree package and also the contained